For 2019 our courses will commence on Monday, July 1st and all courses must be completed by 5 pm on Friday 2nd August. As per the DES

 - To promote ‘Kindfulness’ (becoming more mindfully kind) and practice self-compassion with a view to improving personal and class well-being.

 - Learn how to implement Cognitive Behaviour Techniques in the classroom and everyday life.
 Develop insights into reframing negative thoughts to positive thoughts using Cognitive Behaviour Techniques.

 - To recognise and foster the importance of a calm, positive and relaxed learning & work environment.

 - To equip teachers to integrate drama, literacy, PE, Circle Time and ICT to reduce anxiety and promote calming tools.

 - To use the skills learned to complement the SPHE curriculum and provide ideas for use throughout the curriculum.
-Learning will also inform SSE and encourage a school wide approach with inks/resources to share with parents and the wider community.
+Learning will also inform School Self Evaluation and encourage a school wide approach with inks/resources to share with parents and the wider community.

-- Learning will inform SSE specifically in the areas of bullying prevention, child protection as well as ensuring the emotional and mental wellbeing of students, teaching staff and all staff working in the school environment.
+- Learning will inform School Self Evaluation specifically in the areas of bullying prevention, child protection as well as ensuring the emotional and mental wellbeing of students, teaching staff and all staff working in the school environment.
 Experiential learning from this course will also positively enhance the Code of Behaviour in the school.